 Hot Issues are major national STI policy priorities, as self-reported by countries in their responses to the OECD STIO 2014 policy questionnaire.

-To address challenges such as health and environment, the government has introduced strategic R&D programmes such as: STRATEGMED (2013-18) for health and BIOSTRATEG (2014-19) for natural environment, agriculture and forestry.
-Polish industry relies heavily on coal as a source of energy, and the government supports research on renewables and the low emission economy through Blue Gas – Polish Shale Gas Programme (2012-17), and the GEKON programme (2013-16) on energy production technologies.
-The GREEN-EVO Programme also promotes Polish environmental technologies.
-New business-driven initiatives, such as the INNOLOT programme (2013-18) are supported by the government.
+To address challenges such as health and the environment, the government has introduced strategic R&D programmes such as STRATEGMED (2013-18) and INNOMED (2013-2018) for health and BIOSTRATEG (2014-19) for the natural environment, agriculture and forestry.
+Polish industry relies heavily on coal as an energy source, and the government supports research on renewables and the low emission economy through the Blue Gas – Polish Shale Gas Programme (2012-17) and on energy production technologies through the GEKON programme (2013-16).
+The GREEN EVO Programme also promotes Polish environmental technologies.
+The National Action Plan on Sustainable Public Procurement (2013-16) aims to encourage contracting authorities to incorporate environmental and social issues into public tenders.

-To improve the commercialisation of research results, participants in the Development Projects (2012-15) initiative must sign the consortium agreement between research organisations and enterprises.
-The BRIdge VC (2013-17) programme supports commercialisation of public R&D results.
-Since 2013, the pilot Innovation Voucher projects support experienced entrepreneurs who collaborate with the research sector.
+To improve the commercialisation of research results, participants in the Development Projects (2012-15) must sign a consortium agreement between research organisations and enterprises.
+The BRIdge VC (2013-17) programme supports the commercialisation of public R&D results.
+Since 2013, the pilot Innovation Voucher projects have supported experienced entrepreneurs who collaborate with the research sector.
 OCEAN, a new research data centre, is funded by the National Centre for Research and Development (NCBiR).
-To be operational by the fourth quarter 2015, it will provide the e-infrastructure for storage of open data and facilities and expertise for big data analysis.
-A budget of about USD 36 million (EUR 20 million) has been allocated for 2014-15.
+It aims at providing an e infrastructure for the storage of open data as well as facilities and expertise for big data analysis.

-Polish innovators are well integrated in international innovation networks (Panel 1r), unlike their academia counterparts (Panel 1q).
+Polish innovative firms are better integrated in international innovation networks than their academic counterparts.
 The MOBILITY PLUS initiative supports academic researchers who work abroad for periods of 6 to 36 months.
-57 researchers benefited from the initiative in 2013.
-Greater openness to FDI on the business side would also increase knowledge spillovers.
+Support for the internationalisation of innovative firms has focused on the internationalisation of SMEs and improvements in competitiveness.

-Expenditure on higher education as a share of GDP is just below the OECD median (Panel 1s) and Polish 15-year-olds perform above the OECD median in science (Panel 1v).
-However, adults with tertiary qualifications, adults’ technical problem-solving skills, and the share of PhD graduates in science and engineering are all far below the OECD median (Panel 1t, u, w).
-Programmes supporting skills development include the TOP 500 Innovators (2013-15) and the LIDER programme (2009-17), and entrepreneurship education has been made compulsory in Polish universities.
+Expenditure on higher education as a share of GDP is just below the OECD median, and Polish 15 year-olds perform above the OECD median in science.
+However, adults with tertiary qualifications, adults’ technical problem-solving skills, and the share of PhD graduates in science and engineering are all below the OECD median.
+Programmes supporting skills development include the TOP 500 Innovators (2013-15) and the LIDER programme (2009-17), and education in entrepreneurship has been made compulsory in Polish universities.
+The Higher Education and Science Development Programme for 2015-2030 aims to increase the quality of education and research while orienting them towards social and economic needs.